solidify/azure-devops-backup-tool-docs/backup.md

 ![image](https://github.com/user-attachments/assets/9f3c1e48-ad20-4d12-8c7b-c388c13f7eab)

+Save the pipeline before continuing with the next step.

+#### How to create custom configuration files

+You provide custom configuration files by placing them in the **same git repository** as your backup/restore pipeline.
+The naming convention of the configuration files is always "config-[**type of component**]-[**export/import**].json.

 You can view templates for individual configuration files for each ADO component here <https://github.com/solidify/azure-devops-backup-tool-docs/tree/main/config-templates>.

-You can find documentation and usage samples with example configuration files for each ADO component here: https://github.com/solidify/azure-devops-backup-tool-docs/tree/main/adapter-docs
+You can find documentation and usage samples with example configuration files for each ADO component here: <https://github.com/solidify/azure-devops-backup-tool-docs/tree/main/adapter-docs>

+As an exercise, let us create a custom configuration file which will let us granularily filter which Work Items to export in the Backup Pipeline.

 ![image](https://github.com/user-attachments/assets/446d3000-5527-48eb-beaf-7efbdee2332b)